Python code for REST API GET ExampleThis Python code snippet was generated automatically for the REST API GET example.

 << Back to the REST API GET example

 What is REST API?

-A REST API (Representative State Transfer) is a way of communicating two computers to each other over the Internet.
-The REST API defines a set of rules that developers should follow when creating an API.
+A REST API (Representative State Transfer) is a way of communicating two computers over the Internet.
+The REST API defines a set of rules that developers should follow when creating an API:

 REST API GET Example

 To get data from the REST API server, you must send an HTTP GET request with an "Accept: application/json" request header.
 The server informs the client that it has returned JSON by sending "Content-Type: application/json" in response.
 The following is an example of a REST API GET request to the ReqBin API endpoint:

 The server response to our test REST API GET request: